 Decision Tree for Symptomatic Individuals in Pre-K, K-12 Schools and Day Care Programs Updated 8-21-20

 For ISBE's Fall 2020 Learning Recommendations, click HERE.

 For ISBE Part 3 Transition Guidance, click HERE.
 ISBE Webinar Presentation - ISBE Webinar Recording - FAQs

 For IDPH FAQs for when students test positive for COVID-19, wearing face masks, cleaning, etc., click HERE.
 Updated 8-21-220

 For specific information on Phase 4 of the Restore Illinois Plan, click HERE.

-For webinar, Making Hard Choices: Readjusting Your Curriculum for Reopening School, with Dr. Heidi Hayes Jacobs, click HERE.
+For webinar, Making Difficult but Effective Curriculum and Instruction Choices in the Age of COVID with Heidi Hayes Jacobs, click HERE.